jcuadros/data-management-excel/README.md

 # Data Management with Excel
-This repository contains a set of notes and materials for a topic on introductory data managemnt with Excel.
+This repository contains a set of notes and materials for a topic on introductory data management with Excel.
 It is directed to juniors and seniors undergraduates with some technical background; some knowledge of Excel and coding will be assumed at some points.

 The contents include: